Twisted-Juggler/Cabinet/README.md

 *cinematic music starts playing*

-This program, dubbed 'Cabinet', takes two path inputs, one for the folder you want sorted, one for the folder you want it sorted to.
+This program, dubbed 'Cabinet', takes two path inputs.
+One for the folder you want sorted, one for the folder you want it sorted to.
 Once you give a location for it, you can begin sorting.